Understanding Mold in Florida

 Red Flags to Avoid

-- Pressure to sign immediately
+- Pressure you to sign immediately – Take time to compare options

-- Unwillingness to explain their process
+- Won't explain their process – Reputable companies are transparent

-- No containment or protective measures
+- Skip containment or protective measures – This spreads contamination

 Conclusion